reasonwithoutrestraint/site/Original/Ethics/My Position/Political Philosophy.md

 Idealization
 - What kind of world do fully informed, fully rational individuals prefer to live in?
 - How to move from equality to minarchism + decentralized democracy.
-Equality is valued in itself on principle.
+	- Equality is valued in itself on principle.
 Minarchism, democracy and decentralization are valued based on various empirical facts (e.g. a benevolent dictator would be okay if it were possible).
 What is a test for what we value in principle?
 How to articulate what equality truly consists in?
 E.g. can it be articulated via some ideal procedure such as e.g. Rawl's veil of ignorance.
+	- The problem with blind contracts is that people will be concerned with their future *expected* *well-being* rather than equal *opportunity* to *resources*.

 Key points:
 - "Major" hindrances to freedom (i.e. acts of assault, imprisonment, death, etc.) are justified only to prevent other "major" hindrances to freedom (idea from Kant).
 Fully informed, fully rational parties with equal opportunity are not allowed to aggress one another, even for some overall increase in utility.
 This is consistent with basic self-defense allowed under anarcho-capitalism.